LONE OPERATOR - KWAZULU NATAL

 You need at least your own licensed handgun, 3 x mags and proper holsters with good retention for both gun and mags.
 You will also need a good quality belt to ensure your gun sits sturdy on your person.
 Proper range attire, hardworking clothes and closed shoes.
 Proper ear and eye protection.
 You cannot shoot with your normal reading or sun glasses.
 You need ballistic protection.
 Sunblock, hat and your own chair.
 And also your own food and drinks for a long day.
 Watch the video below.

-The course will cost you R880 pm for 12 months.
+The course will cost you R940 per month for 12 months.
 Included in this fee is the main session’s range fee.

 Included in this fee are the following